CoFH/cofh.github.io/docs/tome-of-knowledge/index.md

 A tome of knowledge can hold up to 10,000 [experience points](https://minecraft.gamepedia.com/Experience).

-When used, a tome of knowledge takes one level worth of experience from the user and stores it.
-When used while sneaking, it returns one level worth of stored experience to the user.
+When used, a tome of knowledge takes as much experience as possible from the user and stores it.
+When used while sneaking, it returns as much stored experience as possible to the user.

 A tome of knowledge is able to automatically store any experience gained by its user.
 This can be enabled and disabled by pressing "Cycle Item Mode" (V by